P&F Blog

 "The flag raising ended the battle."

 The flag went up on day five of a 36-day battle.
-The bloodiest fighting was still ahead.
-Americans were still being killed on Iwo Jima a full month after the photograph ran in newspapers back home.
-Three of the six raisers were dead within four weeks of the picture being taken.
+The bloodiest fighting was still ahead, and Americans were still being killed a full month after the photograph ran back home.

 MYTH 03

-"The Marines who survived came home as heroes and lived happily ever after."
+"The survivors came home and lived happily ever after."

-Ira Hayes died of exposure on a reservation in Arizona at 32, scarred by what he had seen and what was asked of him afterward.
+Ira Hayes died of exposure at 32.
 Harold Schultz never told his family he was in the photo.
 Harold Keller almost never discussed it.
 The photo made the country feel like a winner.
-The men in it carried what they saw alone, in private.
+The men in it carried what they saw alone.

-None of this takes anything away from the photo.
-If anything, it puts the moment back into the war it came out of.
-A small patrol of exhausted men climbed an active battlefield, raised one flag, then a bigger one, and three of the men in the famous frame did not survive long enough to see the war end.
+None of this takes anything away from the image.
+It puts the moment back into the war it came out of, and three of the men in the frame did not live to see that war end.
 That is the picture.

 How to Honor the Iwo Jima Flag Raising Today